kjs452/KennysOpenDSKY/README.md

 symbols will be available for adding to the Verb[] dispatch table.

 ### Directives
-The two directives are `DATA8` and `DATA16`.
+The three directives are `DATA8`, `DATA16` and 'DEFINE'.

 ```
 		DATA8		0xFF
 		DATA8		0x1F
 		DATA16		SomeLabel
+		DEFINE Symbol = 100
+		DEFINE JUNK   = 0x45
 ```

-The directives compile raw data into the Program instructions stream.
+The `DATA` directives compile raw data into the Program instructions stream.
 This can be used to implement lookup tables.
+The `DEFINE` directive associates a value with a symbol.

-## Instruction Mnemonic Suffixes
+### Instruction Mnemonic Suffixes

 The instruction mnemonics use these suffixes to indicate the addressing modes/arguments: